-The team results will be determined by adding up the number of points of the three best ranked crews of a team in the same class per day.
-The winner of the team prize is the team with the highest score after adding the received points during the event.
-For the benefit of the team prize, the crew will receive points on the basis of the daily ranking, to be allocated follows:
+The team results will be determined by adding up the number of penalty points of the three best ranked crews of a team in the same class per day.
+The winner of the team prize is the team with the lowest score after adding the received points during the event.
+Daily an intermediate classification will be published.